 2.4 Cultural and/or Heritage Values

 There are no identified Heritage Items or associated Heritage overlays that apply to the site.

-No Sites and Areas of Significance to Māori (SASM) overlays apply to the site.
+There is an identified Site and Area of Significance to Māori (SASM) overlay on the site.
+The details of this are as follows: